 Log in to your Exchange Online account as the administrator.
 Click on the Admin option from the welcome screen.
 From the Users category, select the Active Users option.
 Select the user which you want to delete and then from the top-given options, click on Delete user option.

 Note: After deletion of any user mailbox from Exchange Online account, remove the license assigned to it as well to avoid any further cost on it.
-For that, follow Billing>Subscriptions on your Microsoft 365 account.
+For that, follow Billing > Microsoft 365 Subscription on your account.
 Choose the subscription for the respective accounts one by one and click Remove option to remove the subscribed license from the account.
 The same happens when any user delete or remove the license of the user mailbox account from Exchange Online, the data within the user mailbox retains for about 30 days and after that gets permanently deleted.
 In this particular time, users can reassign the license to the user mailbox again to make it active.

-Deleting Exchange Online user mailboxes (temporarily and permanently) is an easy task with two manual solutions – through Windows PowerShell and Admin feature in Exchange Online.
-Another alternative for saving user mailbox data to a different destination is encouraged with an advanced backup tool’s recommendation.
+Deleting Exchange Online user mailboxes (temporarily and permanently) is an easy task with two manual solutions – through Windows PowerShell and Office 365 Admin feature in Exchange Online.
+Another alternative for saving user mailbox data to a different destination is encouraged with an advanced professional backup tool’s recommendation.